 What Is Uni

 Uni refers to both the prickly sea creature and the edible insides.
-Frequently mistaken as the eggs, uni refers to the gonads, the fivefold sexual reproductive organs, which produce the milt or roe.
+Frequently mistaken as the eggs or caviar, uni refers to the gonads, the fivefold sexual reproductive organs that produce the milt or roe.
+It sustains on a diet of algae.

-Covered with sharp spines, sea urchins are echinoderms, including sea stars, sand dollars, and sea cucumbers.
+Covered with sharp spines, sea urchins are echinoderms, including starfish, sand dollars, and sea cucumbers.
 Inside the beautiful hard shell lies the edible pieces.
 They somewhat resemble cow tongues in shape and texture.
 Uni is a culinary delicacy in many parts of the world.

 What Does It Taste

-Uni has a sweet, briny, and slightly slimy with creamy, buttery consistency.
-It has an acquired taste, so it is either a love-or-hate kind of thing.
-Just like foie gras, people who enjoy uni appreciate uni for its curious taste and its rich umami flavor.
+Uni is sweet, briny, and slightly slimy with a creamy, buttery consistency.
+It has an acquired taste, so it is either a love-or-hate thing.
+Like foie gras and oysters, people who enjoy uni appreciate it for its curious taste and rich umami flavor.

 While there are plenty of varieties, there are two main types of Japanese uni: murasaki and bafun uni.

-Murasaki uni (“purple uni,” Heliocidaris crassispina) is the most common type of uni found throughout Japan.
+Murasaki uni (紫雲丹 AKA “purple uni,” Heliocidaris crassispina) is Japan’s most common type.
 As its name suggests, it’s a dark purple urchin that’s mustard yellow inside.
-It’s plump with a clean and mildly sweet and briny flavor.
-Best eaten raw such as sushi or sashimi.
+It’s plump with a clean, mildly sweet, and briny flavor.
+It’s best eaten raw, such as sushi or sashimi.

 Kita-murasaki uni refers to uni harvested in Hokkaido (northern Japan).
 It has a more delicate texture and is sweeter than murasaki uni.